 Druid Minion scoffs gently against the rim of her tea cup.
 “And how did that go?”

 “Not… so well.
 Let’s just say he didn’t have as much patience with me like he did the others.
 It didn’t hurt him, but he knew right away I was trying to.
 I guess I’m lucky he infested me instead of killing me.”

 “I would say that’s lucky, though he’s infested people that have fought him before in the past.
-He infests Royal Knights, after all,” Druid Minion notes.
+He infests Royal Knights, after all, and they’re regularly out for his blood,” Druid Minion notes.